exactasmache/RSAinstances/README.md

   - The bandwidth of the optical fiber used on average is 4800 GHz, although the theoretical maximum bandwidth of the optical fiber is around 231 THz.

-We use that information to define the available number of slots per link and the maximal amount of slots used by each demand.
-This is stored in the variables:
+We use that information to define the default available number of slots per link the maximal amount of slots used by each demand and the amount of demands.

+To define the number of demands of each instance, we estimate an upper limit using the density of the graph, the number of slots per link and the average of slots per demand trying to make the majority of instances feasible, but not all.
+The amount of demands will be a number between that and its half.

 ```
-avaliable_S   &   max_slots_by_demand
+max_number_of_demands = (n - 1) * d * S / (max_slots_per_demand / 2)
 ```

-To define the number of demands of each instance, we estimate an upper limit using the density of the graph, the number of slots per link and the average of slots per demand trying to make the majority of instances feasible, but not all.

 ## Files
 The main scrip called **instances_generator.py** reads the topologies stored in the __topologies/__ directory and generates a serie of instances files for the RSA for each topology based on the data of the literature.
 It depends on the modulation level the optical fiber used, the graph density among other paramters.

 ## Data Format
 The format of the data is commented in the header of each file.
 The separator used is the tabulation, and the line starting with # is a comment.
+### Topology
 The topology file is preceded by the number of nodes and the number of edges followed by the list of these one by line.
 ```
 # Comment